ldriscoll1/BlockChainRepo/README.md

 ```
 npx hardhat --network goerli deploy --contract SnailContract --snailcount 1 --addresses "0x32fb216dED836aBAa8af2F6Dda2629b30b768aF3","0x9298f815C95DDf79c9724B5e30d52DB292c96086"
 ```
 This example creates one snail that has two potential owners that have the addresses 0x32fb216dED836aBAa8af2F6Dda2629b30b768aF3 and 0x9298f815C95DDf79c9724B5e30d52DB292c96086.
+Make sure quotations are straight " instead of ”.

-If you would like to test it simply use your first MetaMask Account and make a second account by
+If you would like to test it simply use your first MetaMask Account and make a second account by clicking on your profile picture and then selecting +create account this will be the second address you input in the command.

 If you get `Error: insufficient funds` go to [goerlifaucet](https://goerlifaucet.com/), use your Alchemy login, and enter the wallet address you get from your Metamask wallet.
 If everything worked you see in your terminal

+Note* Currently you need about 0.15 eth in your first account to succesfully send a contract.

 `Contract deployed to: <deployed_contract_address>